simplehima/Anghami-Discord-Music-Bot/README.md

 ## Usage

 1. Invite the bot to your Discord server.
-2. Run the bot using the following command:
+2. Run the bot using the following command: `python bot.py`
-3. Use the following command to play songs from Anghami:
+3. Use the following command to play songs from Anghami: `!play [Anghami playlist URL]`

 ## Contributing